cassaundra/col/README.md

 - The runtime user's input is also represented as a stack.
 - If any operation cannot be performed, the value zero is used.
 	- Dividing by zero results in zero being pushed to the local stack.
-	- Attempting to pop a value from an empty stack (whether it be local, remote, or user input) results in zero being pushed to the local stack.
+	- Attempting to pop a value from an empty stack (whether it be local, remote, or user input) results in zero being used instead.
 - The defined remote stack of a column persists between executions.

 \* Depends on the implementation.